COSMOS-Web: A history of galaxy migrations over the stellar mass-star formation rate plane: Discussion

 The passive galaxies at $\Mstar >10^{10}\, \Msol$ are dominated by declining SFH, with a low dispersion in $\Phidt$ values (see Fig.~\ref{ms_angle} and Fig.~\ref{ms_disp}).
 Such homogeneity means that when galaxies start to quench, the process does not stop and the quenching continues to act.
 The most massive galaxies at $0<z<0.5$ with the lowest sSFR are supposed to have quenched among the earliest in the Universe, as confirmed by their \T50 ages above 10 Gyr.
 Even these galaxies are dominated by declining SFH.
 Therefore, a physical process is needed to prevent the rejuvenation of star formation in these already passive systems.
-This behavior could be indicative of quenching processes which can be linked to the halo mass, where quenching in massive halos is maintained by virial shocks and radio-mode AGN feedback preventing gas from being accreted onto galaxies \citep[e.g.][]{croton2006,Bower2006, Cattaneo2006,dubois10,Beckmann2017}.
+This behavior could indicate quenching processes linked to the halo mass, where quenching in massive halos is maintained by virial shocks and radio-mode AGN feedback preventing gas from being accreted onto galaxies \citep[e.g.,][]{croton2006,Bower2006, Cattaneo2006,dubois10,Beckmann2017}.
 Given the continuous growth of dark matter halo, this quenching mode is maintained for several Gyr which could explain the continuous decrease of star formation.

 Finally, it would seem counter-intuitive that the passive galaxies do not originate from the passive region.
-However, the rapid increase of this population in comoving number density with cosmic time could explain that newcomer in the passive region dominate the main trends.
+Similarly, the value of the norm $r_{\Delta t}$ is higher than expected in the passive region given that these galaxies are supposed to not move anymore (see Fig.~\ref{ms_displ}).
+We interpret this result as an indication that the passive population is dominated by galaxies that have recently fallen into this region.
+The comoving number density of passive galaxies has increased by more than a factor of 10 between $z=3$ and $z=1$ \citep[e.g.,][]{weaver22b}.
+Therefore, the contribution to the overall trend is likely outweighed by the more numerous star-forming galaxies which continuously quench and fall into the passive region.
+We conclude that newcomers to the passive region dominate the main trends at $z>1$.
+At lower redshift, newcomers are predominantly galaxies with a mass of $\Mstar< 10^{10}\Msol$, which corresponds well to the galaxies with higher $r_{\Delta T}$ values.